antonio-leitao/jet/README.md

 <img alt="JET demo" src="assets/see.gif" width="600" />
 </p>

-All tests that did not conclude with a "pass" can be further inspected.
-To see a detailed report including, captured standard output, local variables, source code and error description run the `see` command.
-The report is colapsable as to display as much information as possible without cluttering your terminal.
+All tests that did not pass can be further inspected.
+The `see` command prompts the user to choose one of the failed tests and provides a collapsable report that displays:
+- Error name: Failed / ErrorType / WarningType / <Customizatble>
+- Expected behaviour: User defined test `__doc__`
+- Captured output: all output printed during the test runtime (`print()`)
+- Test name @ test module: along with test source code highlighting error line.
+- Local variables: value of test local variables at the time of failure.

+You can press `q` to close the collapsable report as to not clutter your terminal.

 # Mastering Verbosity

-### Test Routines

 JET displays the result of each test after it has been run, unless the `--quiet` flag is raised.

-- **if it passes** : It displays the tests's `doc`.
-If no `doc` is available, it shows the test's name.
+- **PASS**: Displays the tests's `__doc__`.
+If no `__doc__` is available, it shows the test's `__name__`.
-- **else** : Display's the error/warning/failing condition description.
-If no description is provided, it shows the `doc` or name of test.
+- **FAIL**: Displays the error description.
 This behaviour is specially usefull of a test has more than one failing condition, for example:

 ```python
 #tests have to start with test_